• Skip to primary navigation

 Types of Medical Malpractice

-“A wide variety of situations can lead to a medical malpractice claim—from a doctor leaving a sponge in a patient’s stomach during an operation to failing to tell a patient that a prescribed drug might cause heart failure,” writes Coulter Boeschen for Nolo.com.
+“A wide variety of situations can lead to a medical malpractice claim from a doctor leaving a sponge in a patient’s stomach during an operation to failing to tell a patient that a prescribed drug might cause heart failure,” writes Coulter Boeschen for Nolo.com.

-Boeschen then outlines several other common types of medical malpractice including, failure or delay to diagnose, improper treatment, failure to warn the patient of known risks.
+Boeschen then outlines several other common types of medical malpractice including, failure or delay to diagnose, improper treatment, and failure to warn the patient of known risks.

 Basic Requirements for a Claim

-A poor outcome of medical treatment does not always cause for a medical malpractice suit.
+A poor outcome of medical treatment does not always cause a medical malpractice suit.
 There are certain requirements that must be met for it to be considered malpractice.
 You must have proof of the following:

 • There was a clear medical relationship between the doctor and the patient.